My favorites for your home coffee bar!

 Krups Burr Grinder – Burr grinders are my favorite!
 They grind evenly and don’t head up the coffee beans, prematurely extracting the valuable oils and flavors.
 If there is tool you need for your home coffee bar, it’s this!
 Grinders will make or break the flavor of your coffee.
 A good grinder should be one of the first coffee bar tools you purchase.

 Ninja Hot Cold Brew System – If you’re going to brew with an auto drip, this one is my favorite.
 It’s easy to clean and produces a stellar cup of coffee.
-With the different brew methods like cold brew, iced, specialty, and different sizes, this truly is a great all around coffee maker.
+With the different brew methods like cold brew, iced, specialty, and different sizes, this truly is a great all-around coffee maker.
 I LOVED it when I was going to the office for work.
-I easily could brew just enough coffee for the morning in my travel cup.
+I could easily brew just enough coffee for the morning in my travel cup.
 They also have some pretty fun Facebook groups too for recipes and support!
 Read my full review of the Ninja Coffee Bar here.

 Chemex Pour Over – I have been brewing manually for over a year and it’s actually my preferred way to drink my coffee.
-The Chemex is a stellar brewing method and this one in particular will brew up to 6 cups, making it the perfect way to brew for guests.
+The Chemex is a stellar brewing method and this one, in particular, will brew up to 6 cups, making it the perfect way to brew for guests.

-French Press – This manual brewing method seems a bit more challenging that it really is.
+French Press – This manual brewing method seems a bit more challenging than it really is.
 Perhaps it’s the brew time that trips people up.
 French Press coffee is some of the smoothest and richest, but it does take some patience.
 This is a great manual brewing method if you like rich coffee and are willing to wait for it.
 It’s also my preferred method for cold brew!
 Highly recommend.

-Ceramic Pour Over Coffee Dripper – Pour over drippers are a great alternative to Keurig machines.
+Ceramic Pour-Over Coffee Dripper – Pour-over drippers are a great alternative to Keurig machines.
 They make one cup of coffee, making it easy to use for home or office use.
 They also are fairly economical and easy to clean, unlike electric auto drip brewers.
-My pour over has been on my home coffee bar longer than any auto drip maker.
+My pour-over has been on my home coffee bar longer than any auto drip maker.

-Brown Cone Coffee Filters – Cone coffee filters work best in modern auto drip coffee makers.
+Brown Cone Coffee Filters – Cone coffee filters work best in modern auto-drip coffee makers.
 The brown ones are unbleached, which won’t affect the taste of your coffee, unlike white coffee filters which can affect the flavor of your coffee.